 “What should we do to ensure equal justice and fair treatment in our communities?”

-During this dialogue, participants will be presented with three broad options for improving police practices and suggested actions that could be taken to make progress on each.
-As with all ideas for change, all of these actions involve risks and trade-offs as well as benefits.
+During this facilitated dialogue, participants were presented with three broad options for improving police practices and suggested actions that could be taken to make progress on each.
+As with all ideas for change, all of these actions involved risks and trade-offs as well as benefits.

 “How should we make sure people have the food they need?”